-Conservatives have been complaining for some time about “political correctness,” which I have taken to mean they resent liberals pushing their notions of how people should think and behave on the whole of society.
-To be fair, liberals do push their progressive values, often while making disparaging assumptions about people who resist them.
-As social discourse across ideological lines has nearly collapsed, the problem of ignorant, inaccurate, and insulting assumptions about the intentions and values of “others” has worsened.
-Whether it’s gun control, rooting out implicit racial bias, freedom to live publicly one’s sexual identity, or just the merits of brie and red wine, liberals are seen and understandably resented by many conservatives as holier than thous trying to improve everyone around them!
+Conservatives have been complaining for some time about “political correctness,” which I take to mean they resent liberals pushing their ideas of how people should think and behave on the whole of society.
+(To be fair, liberals do promote their progressive values, sometimes while making disparaging assumptions about people who resist them.
+And as social discourse across ideological lines has nearly collapsed, the problem of ignorant, inaccurate, and insulting assumptions about the intentions and values of “others” has worsened.)
+Whether it’s gun control, rooting out implicit racial bias, freedom to live publicly one’s sexual identity, or just the merits of brie and red wine, liberals are seen and resented by many conservatives as holier than thous trying to improve everyone around them!

 I suggest the gravitation of many to Donald Trump was more than a cry for attention from a neglected rural America.
-It was relief at someone naming things they thought were true, but didn’t feel they could say out loud, truths that sound politically incorrect.
+It was relief at someone naming things they thought, but didn’t feel they could say out loud, truths for them that sound politically incorrect.

 It’s Hard to See Your Own Shadow.

 All of us have what psychologist Carl Jung called a “shadow side,” unconscious thoughts, feelings, or inclinations that don’t fit with our personas or self-image.
 Often, though not necessarily, they are things we don’t approve of, things we might consider socially inappropriate or politically incorrect; things that might embarrass us to admit and that we’d rather ignore than acknowledge.
 We leave such things in the shadows of our unconscious where they remain mostly invisible to us.